digdilem/digdilem.org.2025/public/misc/ups-expansion/index.source.md

 I've done this several times and it's always worked out well for almost no money.

-Note: Car batteries do emit more hydrogen when charging than SLAs, so only do this in a well ventilated space.
+Note: Car batteries emit more hydrogen when charging than SLAs, so only do this in a well ventilated space.

 ## What do you need?